For more information about a project, contact jeffobrien@ucsb.edu. See below for information regarding project-based student internships.

 - object study in collaboration with the AD&A Museum and MIRL, including object storage, handling, transfer and display

 To apply, send your resume, a list of related work experience and coursework, and an outline of your goals for an internship to Dr. Jeff O’Brien.
-Please contact us at least four weeks before the beginning of the quarter in which you are interested.
+Please contact us at least eight weeks before the beginning of the quarter in which you are interested.